bibinc1982/Accela/README.md

 # Accela interview project.

-   ####  This is a ReadMe for the work I have done as a part of Accela interview.
+   ####  This is a sample  Java / Maven / Spring Boot application that is creating as a part of Accela interview process

 ---

 ### Table of Contents